ozw1z5rd/oqtadrive/README.md

 ### Using a Different *Arduino* Board
-I haven't tried this out on anything other than a *Nano* (or compatible) board.
-It may work on other *Arduino* boards, but only if they use the same micro-controller running at the same clock speed.
+So far I have built *OqtaDrives* with *Arduino Nano* and *Arduino Pro Mini* boards (cheap compatible clones).
+It may work with other *Arduino* boards, but only if they use the same micro-controller (*ATMega328P*) running at the same clock speed (16MHz).
 There are timing-sensitive sections in the code that would otherwise require tweaking.
 Also, stick to the GPIO pin assignments, the code relies on this.

 ## Installing
 After building the adapter, the software needs to be installed.
 This comprises two separate tasks:

-- Flashing the firmware onto the *Arduino Nano* - For this you can use for example the [*Arduino* IDE](https://www.arduino.cc/en/software).
+- Flashing the firmware onto the *Arduino* - For this you can use for example the [*Arduino* IDE](https://www.arduino.cc/en/software).

 - Copying the `oqtactl` binary - This is a single binary, which takes care of everything that needs to be done on the daemon host side.
 It can also be used to control the daemon, on the same host or over the network.
 In the *release* section of this project, there are binaries for *Linux*, *MacOS* and *Windows*, available for different architectures.
 Download, extract, and copy the appropriate binary onto the daemon host and any other system from which you want to use it.
 If you want to enable the *OqtaDrive* web UI, you also need to extract the content of the `ui.zip` archive from the *release* section, and place it alongside the `oqtactl` binary on the daemon host.